thjbdvlt/fzf-vi-mode/README.md

     --bind=®:backward-kill-word,change:top,backward-eof:abort
 ```

-many things had to be reapeted, and it is required to be consistent: worth to script it.

-the simple script provided here is based on a simple configuration file, which will export a single line option for fzf.

-here is the one which will generate options above:
+same patterns again and again, plus it is required to be consistent: worth to script it. the simple python script provided here is based on a simple configuration file (read with ), which will export a single line option for fzf (that i personally just copy-paste in my `.bashrc`). here is the one which will generate options above:

 ```toml
 [mode]